• Skip to primary navigation

 Drawing around the denim stars

-9. Next, pin the patchwork star and the fabric backing right sides together and then stitch them (with a 5mm seam).
+Step 9: Next, pin the patchwork star and the fabric backing right sides together and stitch them (with a 5mm seam).
 Leave one side of the star open for stuffing.

 Making denim quilted stars.

-10. Next, trim any excess fabric from the star, especially at the points.
-Then, turn the star right sides out through the gap left.
+Step 10: Trim any excess fabric from the star, especially at the points.
+Then, turn the star right side out through the gap left.
 Use something like a chopstick to poke out the denim star points.

 Poking out the corners of the denim stars.